 Your mental health influences your overall ability to cope with the demands of daily life.
 When you feel overwhelmed, the psychotherapists at Full Living: A Psychotherapy Practice offer culturally competent services and a broad range of evidence-based therapies to restore balanced mental health.
-To schedule a free initial consultation with the director Karen L. Smith MSS, LCSW, email or call the office in Center City of Philadelphia, Pennsylvania, or reserve a time online.
+To schedule a free initial consultation with the director Karen L. Smith MSS, LCSW, email or call the office in Center City of Philadelphia, Pennsylvania.

 Mental health is an umbrella term describing your cognitive, emotional, and behavioral state of being.
 When your mental health is good, you’re able to maintain a productive job, engage in satisfying relationships, participate in your community, and usually cope successfully with daily stress.